Valuations and the Hopf Monoid of Generalized Permutahedra: Introduction

+It also follows from these general results that the indicator Hopf monoid is cofree.
+This is shown in Theorem \ref{thm:cofree}.

+Similarly, the terminal Hopf monoid with a character is the quotient $\mbf{GP}^+/\mbf{Mc}^+$ with the canonical character; see Theorem \ref{thm: universality of Sigma}.
+Aguiar and Mahajan \cite{AM10} had proved this property for $\mbf{\Sigma^*}$, which we show is isomorphic to $\mbf{GP}^+/\mbf{Mc}^+$ in Theorem \ref{thm:McMullen}.

-Theorem \ref{mainthm1} shows the compatibility between the Hopf structure on generalized permutahedra and the valuative functions on these polytopes.
-Many functions on generalized permutahedra can be seen as functions on the Hopf monoid $\mbf{GP^+}$, which descend to functions on the quotient Hopf monoid $\mathbb{I}(\mbf{GP^+})$.
+\textsf{\textbf{Hopf algebraic valuations on polytopes.}} Theorem \ref{mainthm1} shows the compatibility between the Hopf structure on generalized permutahedra and the valuative functions on these polytopes.
+Many functions on generalized permutahedra can be seen as functions on the Hopf monoid $\mbf{GP}^+$, which descend to functions on the quotient Hopf monoid $\mathbb{I}(\mbf{GP}^+)$.
 Those functions must then be valuations.
-The same is true for submonoids of $\mbf{GP^+}$.
+The same is true for submonoids of $\mbf{GP}^+$.
 The following is one concrete manifestation of this general principle: